moimart/hass-tpu-person-detector/README.md

 ```
 $ pip3 install ffmpeg-python numpy pillow paho-mqtt
 ```
-2. Setup an rtsp server such as rtsp-simple-server from https://github.com/aler9/rtsp-simple-server
+2. if using single camera and want an rtsp re-stream, setup an rtsp server such as rtsp-simple-server from https://github.com/aler9/rtsp-simple-server
 3. Rename rename_to_config.py to config.py
 4. Edit the config.py to adjust it to your setup
 5. Make sure to have a MQTT broker installed with Home Assistant (i.e. Mosquito MQTT Broker)